Aurionidas/titanic-analysis-python-plotly/README.md

-# titanic-analysis-python-plotly
+# Titanic Analysis with Python & Plotly
-Exploratory analysis of the Titanic dataset using Python, Pandas and Plotly.
+Exploratory analysis of the Titanic dataset using Python, Pandas, and Plotly.

 > ⚠️ This project is currently under revision.
 A cleaned and structured version of the notebook is coming soon.

-# Titanic Analysis with Python & Plotly
+## 📌 Project Overview

-This project analyzes the Titanic passenger dataset using Python and Plotly to explore factors that influenced survival, such as gender, ticket class and hosting zones inside the ship.
+This project analyzes the Titanic passenger dataset using Python and Plotly to explore factors that influenced survival, such as gender, ticket class, fare paid, and cabin location.

 Although the original report was a group project for a university statistics course, **all Python code, data processing, and visualizations were created independently by me**.